-You may already know a bit about wedding gift etiquette, but what about bridal shower gift etiquette?
+You may already know a bit about wedding gift etiquette, but what about gift etiquette for the bridal shower?

 Do You Bring a Gift to a Bridal Shower?

 Yes, you should bring a gift to a bridal shower.
 One of the main purposes of a bridal shower, traditionally, is to shower the bride in gifts.
 Unless your invitation says that the bride is not asking for gifts, you should plan to bring a present.

 How Much to Spend on a Bridal Shower Gift

 You don’t have to spend as much on a gift for the shower, but don’t show up empty-handed.
 For the wedding shower, spend around $50 on a gift.
 A good range for wedding shower gifts is anywhere between $25 to $100.
 If you’re close with the bride or couple, you should spend more on bridal shower and wedding gifts.

 Bridal Shower Gift vs. Wedding Gift

 At bridal showers, you typically give smaller gifts, or less expensive items, than a wedding gift.
 The wedding is the main event, so expect to spend a bit more on the official wedding gift for the couple.

 It is expected, of course, that you buy both a bridal shower gift and a wedding gift.
 The two can follow a similar theme, or they can be completely unrelated.
 The wedding gift is typically easier, as you can refer to the registry for wedding gift ideas.

 Bridal Shower Gift Ideas

-If you aren’t sure what to buy as a wedding shower gift, start by going through the couple’s wedding registry.
+If you aren’t sure what to buy as a gift for the wedding shower, start by going through the couple’s wedding registry.
 Including a link to the wedding registry on your invitations can be helpful, but save this for the end of the invite.